The Monster of "Partridge Creek": Plot

 Banker James Lewis Buttler and miner Tom Leemore tell Dupuy that they were hunting moose near Clear Creek when the animals they were hunting began running away in fright.
 The men said they followed tracks, which they interpreted as being made by a large animal, into a deep rocky gorge.
-Dupuy agrees to join the men, along with French missionary Father Pierre Lavagneux and five unnamed First Nations individuals, to search for the reported animal.
+Dupuy agrees to join the men, along with French-Canadian missionary Father Pierre Lavagneux and five unnamed First Nations individuals, to search for the reported animal.
 The group establishes a camp site overlooking a ravine near Partridge Creek where, for 10 minutes, they observe a creature described as 30 feet long with a hairy body.
 In the French language version of the story, upon seeing it, a frightened Lavagneux exclaimed, "A Ceratosaurus.
 It is the Ceratosaurus of the Arctic Circle".

 Dupuy's story describes how he and Buttler were "the laughing stock of Golden City" for a month after they reported an encounter with a dinosaur, and that the Dawson Daily Nugget wrote a satirical article comparing him to Edgar Allan Poe.
 Dupuy's story includes a letter he allegedly later received from Lavagneux in which the missionary claimed to have spotted the creature again in the same area on December 24, 1907, carrying a dead caribou in its jaws and leaving tracks identical to previous ones.

+Translations

+In addition to the aforementioned English translation in The Strand, the story was also loosely adapted into Japanese in a 1908 anthology.
+This version, roughly titled "The Incredible Monster-Slaying," is notable as one of the first sources to apply the term Kaiju to a present-day dinosaur, decades before Toho's famed Godzilla franchise.